Long-tailed silky-flycatcher

-The long-tailed silky-flycatcher (Ptiliogonys caudatus) is a passerine bird which occurs only in the mountains of Costa Rica and western Panama, usually from 1,850 m altitude to the timberline.
-It is a thrush-sized species weighing about 37 g.
-The silky-flycatchers are related to waxwings, and like that group have soft silky plumage.
+The long-tailed silky-flycatcher (Ptiliogonys caudatus) is a passerine bird that occurs only in the mountains of Costa Rica and western Panama, usually from 1,850 m altitude to the timberline.
+It is a thrush-sized species, weighing about 37 g.
+The silky-flycatchers are related to waxwings, and like that group, they have soft silky plumage.

 The habitat of this bird is mountain forests, where the breeding pair builds a neat cup of lichen 2 to 18 m above ground in a tree, sometimes in loose colonies.
 The female lays two brown-and-lilac-blotched grey eggs, which are incubated by both adults.
-The young fledge 18 to 25 days after hatching, and are fed by both parents.
+The young fledge 18 to 25 days after hatching and are fed by both parents.

 The male long-tailed silky-flycatcher is 24 cm long and has a pale grey forehead.
-The rest of the crested head, neck, throat and lower belly are yellow.
-The back, lower breast and upper belly are blue-grey, and the flight feathers and long pointed tail are black.
+The rest of the crested head, neck, throat, and lower belly are yellow.
+The back, lower breast, and upper belly are blue-grey, and the flight feathers and long pointed tail are black.
 The outer tail feathers are spotted with white.

-The female is 21 cm long and generally duller than the male, with a darker grey forehead, olive body plumage and a shorter, duller black tail.
-Immatures are similar to the adults, but the central tail feathers are shorter and the white spotting on the outer tail is indistinct.
+The female is 21 cm long and generally duller than the male, with a darker grey forehead, olive body plumage, and a shorter, duller black tail.
+Immatures are similar to adults, but the central tail feathers are shorter and the white spotting on the outer tail is indistinct.

-This species forages in small flocks when not breeding, flycatching for insects or taking small fruits, especially mistletoe.
-Long-tailed silky-flycatchers often perch prominently on high exposed twigs.
+This species forages in small flocks when not breeding, fly-catching for insects, or taking small fruits, especially mistletoe.
+Long-tailed silky-flycatchers often perch prominently on high, exposed twigs.

 The call of the long-tailed silky-flycatcher is a repeated chee-chip.

-This species is a host to the biting louse Brueelia ptilogonis.
+This species is a host to the biting louse, Brueelia ptilogonis.